API Service Component

 - Database stores both the short code and long URL

-- User can later GET the long URL using the short code
+- User can later retrieve the long URL using the short code

 Without API Service, you'd just store whatever data comes in without any processing.